mollie/PrestaShop/README.md

 ### PayPal
 [PayPal](https://www.mollie.com/en/payments/paypal) is a very popular payment method which is used worldwide.
 In a just few clicks, you can receive payments by bank transfer, credit card or PayPal balance.

-### Bitcoin
-[Bitcoin](https://www.mollie.com/en/payments/bitcoin) is a form of electronic money.
-The exchange rate is determined at the time of the transaction, so the amount and the payment are guaranteed.

 ### paysafecard
 [paysafecard](https://www.mollie.com/en/payments/paysafecard) is the most popular prepaid card for online payments.
 With paysafecard you can receive prepaid payments from 43 countries.